 Yes.
 Records retention schedules cover all records created or received by University employees, whether in paper or electronic format.
 Both the state and the federal government define a record as information “regardless of physical form or characteristics”, so by definition, an email, database, or word document is also a record.
 Since every record has a specific amount of time it must be retained before it can be destroyed, this retention requirement applies to electronic records as well.
 At the end of the retention period, electronic records should be deleted or transferred to the University Archives (if listed as “Archival” or “Potentially Archival” on a UW Records Retention Schedule).

 Please be aware that all records pertaining to ongoing or pending audits, lawsuits (or even reasonably anticipated lawsuits), or public disclosure proceedings are said to be on destruction hold and must not be altered or destroyed until the hold has been lifted and the records have met their retention.
+For best practices and guidance on how to organize digital records on a destruction hold, please refer to our Destruction Holds Resource.

 Any records created or received by your office must remain findable and accessible for the full retention period.
 This is not always straight forward in OneDrive/Google Drive.
 Keep in mind when using these systems:

-- Like any other records repository, set and manage your access permissions in order for others to be able to see and access documents stored in the cloud.
+- Like any other records repository, set and manage your access permissions in order for others to be able to view and access documents stored in the cloud.
 This prevents silos that can be lost or forgotten.

 An office or department is always welcome to scan records so long as they keep the original paper documents.
 If you want to scan and destroy the original paper, your office must have a written Scanning Policy on file with our office.
 To check if you already have a scanning policy, talk to the Records Coordinator in your office or try our Departmental Search webpage – it tells you if you have a departmental retention schedule and/or a scanning policy.
 If you are still unsure, please contact us at email@example.com or 543-0573.